bcgov/gis-pantry/README.md

 ## Contributing
 We encourage contributions.
-Please see our [Quick Start Guide](<_start-here/QuickStart - BEGIN HERE.md>).
+Please see our [Quick Start Guide](<_start-here/QuickStart - BEGIN HERE.md>) and the various help documents in the ["_start-here"](_start-here) folder above.
 BC Government employees should also ensure they review [BC Open Source Development Employee Guide](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Open-Source-Development-Employee-Guide/README.md)

 ### Coding Standards!
 ***Please do your best to write legible code, document your scripts, and provide tool documentation.***